District Criminal – Traffic

 To pay by phone, call (866) 396-1751 or contact the District Criminal/Traffic Division at (502) 595-4428.

 In-person payments can be made at the District Criminal/Traffic Division at the Louis D. Brandeis Hall of Justice, 600 W. Jefferson St., 40202, Monday through Saturday from 7:30 a.m. to 11:30 p.m.
-You must have the citation in order to make a payment.
+You must have the citation to make a payment.

 Traffic Citation Options